vinceskahan/v5wiki/WeeWX-v4-and-logging.md

             # Format to use for dates and times:
             datefmt = %Y-%m-%d %H:%M:%S
 ```

 This configures three different facilities:
 1. Loggers, which expose the interface that application code uses directly.
 Most
    importantly, it determines which *handler(s)* to use.
 Note that the `root`
    logger is in its own section.
 2. Handlers, which send the log records (created by loggers) to an appropriate
    destination.
-There are three handlers that are included in the default
+There are two handlers that are included in the default
-   configuration: `syslog`, `console`, and `rotate`.
+   configuration: `syslog` and `console`.
 3. Formatters, which specify the layout of log records in the final output.
 A
    number of attributes are available to the formatter (such as `%(levelname)s`;
    see the documentation [*LogRecord attributes*](https://docs.python.org/3/library/logging.html#logrecord-attributes)